 I use the Blend Method which is taught in all accredited schools.
 The blend is the most effective in permanent removal of the hair.
 Thermolysis (heat) used alone only treats the tissue surrounding the probe, so if you have a deep or curly/distorted follicle it simply cannot treat it permanently unless the heat is set VERY high and this results in scaring of the surface skin after time.
 The Blend uses Electrology (Lye) which is a chemical created by the body and can travel down any deep, curly/distored hair without any damage to the surface skin.
 The Thermolysis(heat) comes into play by using low levels of heat to help heat up the Lye so that it will travel down the follicle to the root much quicker.
 The heat also then treats the surrounding tissue or lower 2/3 of the follicle at a safe level and will not cause scaring over time.

-**In my office I use disposable probes, an ultrasonic cleaner and autoclave for my tweezers and a hospital grade quaternary cleaner between each client.
+**In my practice I use appropriate PPE, disposable probes, an ultrasonic cleaner and autoclave for my tweezers and a hospital grade quaternary cleaner between each client.

 The client's role in the treatment process is very important to the overall result.
 Expressing concerns or questions will assist the electrologist in providing optimal service.
 Consistency in maintaining a prescribed course of treatment scheduling will significantly influence progress.
 As treatment progresses and hair growth decreases sessions become less frequent and shorter in duration.